Thank you for your gift to Duke Law!

-For more information about how to make the following gifts, please email Blossom Gardner or contact her at 919-684-2338.
+For more information about how to make the following gifts, please email Stock4Duke@duke.edu or contact Binta Watkins at (919) 684-2338.

 Increasing numbers of alumni, parents, and friends are making gifts to the Law School using appreciated securities – including publicly-traded and privately-held stock and mutual funds.
 The attraction of this method of giving is that the donor is entitled to claim a charitable deduction for the full fair market value of appreciated securities held longer than one year, and is able to avoid paying the capital gains tax that would be due if the donor sold the securities.
 Securities held less than one year may also be donated, but the deduction is limited to the lesser of cost basis or market value.